syncfusion-content/windowsforms-docs/WindowsForms/Radial-Menu/Styling-and-Customization.md

 ![Image Size](Styling-and-Customization_images/Styling-and-Customization_img9.png)

-N> If the `ImageSize` is defined, setting the property has no effect for particular radial menu item.
+N> If the `ImageSize` is defined, setting the `MenuItemImageSize` property has no effect for particular radial menu item.